WASP-6b

-WASP-6b is an extrasolar planet approximately 600 light years away in the constellation Aquarius.
+WASP-6b, also named Boinayel, is an exoplanet approximately 650 light years away in the constellation Aquarius.
 It was discovered in 2008, by the WASP survey, by astronomical transit across its parent star WASP-6.
-This planet orbits only 4% that of Earth-Sun distance.
-The planet has mass half that of Jupiter, but its insolation has forced a thermal expansion of its radius over that of Jupiter.
-The planet is an inflated Hot Jupiter.
+This planet orbits at only 4% of the Earth-Sun distance.
+The planet has a mass half that of Jupiter, but its insolation has forced a thermal expansion of its radius to greater than that of Jupiter.
+Thus, this planet is an inflated hot Jupiter.
 Starspots on the host star WASP-6 helped to refine the measurements of the mass and the radius of the planet.

 Naming

 In 2019 the IAU announced as part of NameExoWorlds that WASP-6 and its planet WASP-6b would be given official names chosen by school children from The Dominican Republic.
 The planet WASP-6b is named Boinayel.
-Boinayel is a Taino deity of rain, that fertilizes the soil.
+Boinayel is a Taíno deity of rain, that fertilizes the soil.

 Orbit

-The study in 2012, utilizing a Rossiter–McLaughlin effect, have determined the planetary orbit is probably aligned with the equatorial plane of the star, misalignment equal to -11°.
+A study in 2012, utilizing the Rossiter–McLaughlin effect, determined that the planetary orbit is probably aligned with the equatorial plane of the star, with misalignment equal to -11°.